JeremyHeinPhD/Alignment-Portfolio/- ai-versus-the-water-bottle.md

 ## AI for Freddie

-In **headphones designed with emotionally intelligent AI**, that moment wouldn’t be lost.
+In **headphones designed with emotionally intelligent AI**, this Water Bottle moment wouldn’t be lost.
 The system would:

 - **Detect the loud noise**, and recognize it as a potential sensory trigger.
 - **Reference teacher-designed rubrics** — structured guides that outline how to respond to specific events like sensory overload.